• Skip to primary navigation

 When to dig

 I like serving horseradish greens with meat.
-Here the greens are mixed 50/50 with spinach and made into cakes with a little egg and flour to compliment a lamb dish I served the society of Amateur chefs in 2018.
+Here the greens are mixed 50/50 with spinach and made into cakes with a little egg and flour to compliment a lamb dish for the society of Amateur Chefs, 2018.

 Wild horseradish